The Castle of Otranto: Plot

 Theodore, having been locked in a tower by Manfred, is freed by Manfred's daughter, Matilda.
 He races to the underground church and finds Isabella.
 He hides her in a cave and blocks it to protect her from Manfred and ends up fighting one of the mysterious knights.
 Theodore badly injures the knight, who turns out to be Isabella's father, Frederic.
 With that, they all go up to the castle to work things out.
 Frederic falls in love with Matilda, and he and Manfred make a deal to marry each other's daughters.
-Frederic backs out after being warned by an apparition of a skeleton.
+However, Frederic backs out after being warned by an apparition of a skeleton.

 Manfred, suspecting that Isabella is meeting Theodore in a tryst in the church, takes a knife into the church, where Matilda is meeting Theodore.
 Thinking his own daughter is Isabella, he stabs her.
 Theodore is then revealed to be the true prince of Otranto as Matilda dies, leaving Manfred to repent.
-A giant ghostly form appears, declares the prophecy fulfilled and shatters the castle walls.
+A giant ghostly form appears, declares the prophecy fulfilled, and shatters the castle walls.

 Manfred abdicates the principality and retires to religion along with Hippolita.
 Theodore becomes prince of the remains of the castle and is married to Isabella, for she is the only one who can truly understand his sorrow.